About Us

 Monthly Meetups

 Our monthly meetings are an opportunity to network and engage with people who are interested in urban issues.
-Each meetup features a special guest speaker.
-The meetup happens every second Tuesday of the month online.
+The meetup happens every third Thursday of the month at Stoup Capitol Hill and is open to all ages.
+On occasion, we host special guest speakers.

 Write for Us